sschleemilch/slimline.nvim/README.md

 > background will be used as a foreground color for text.
 Since a transparent theme has
 > no background color, Slimline will fall back to `#000000` for dark themes and to `#ffffff`
 > for white themes

-## Commands

-A `Slimline` command is available with the following sub commands:

-- `switch`: Accepts only one parameter until now: `style`.
-Will switch the global style

 ## Recipes